2nd – 4th May, Lancaster University

 The annual sporting competition against York University is back and bigger than ever.
 This year is the 50th Roses competition, right here on home turf at Lancaster.
 We are hoping to take back the trophy and triumph in front of a home crowd; the current score is York 25 – Lancaster 23, with 1 draw in 1974.
 The fierce rivalry draws supporters every year to the competition, including returning alumni.

-Take part in our mass cycling event, starting from Lancaster city centre following a route which finishes at the entrance to our university campus.
-Whether you have only just learnt how to ride a bike or have been doing it for years, get your helmet on and start pedalling; we want you to ride for Lancaster.
-More info about how to sign up is coming soon.
+Starting and finishing at Campus from 10am, there are a range of options to suit all capabilities on easy to steady rides.
+So whether you have only just learnt how to ride a bike or have been doing it for years, get your helmet on and start pedalling; we want you to ride for Lancaster.
+Sign up here.

 Taking place in the Great Hall on Saturday night, both men’s and women’s darts is an event not to be missed, with plenty of energy and cheer.